 Fig. 3.
-Left: 3D model of an HFSS unit cell simulation for an AR coated metal-mesh bandpass filter.
-For illustration purposes, the vacuum, Si substrate and AR coating box heights are not to scale.
+Left: 3D model of a HFSS unit cell simulation for an AR coated metal-mesh bandpass filter.
+For illustration purposes, the vacuum, Si substrate, and AR coating box heights are not to scale.
 The cross-slot dimensions are defined by the periodicity (g), the cross-length (K), and the cross-width (B).
-Right: The calculated transmittance spectrum of a metal-mesh bandpass filter from HFSS simulation results.
+Right: the calculated transmittance spectrum of a metal-mesh bandpass filter from HFSS simulation results.
 The peak transmittance, resolving power, and bandpass peak wavelength are set by the cross-slot dimensions.

-mined from DC resistivity measurements and used to properly determine the fabricated bandpass transmission profile.
-The cryogenic bulk conductivity is calculated using the measured DC residual resistivity ratio (RRR) of the metallization, which is the ratio of the electrical resistance of a metal at room temperature and 4.2 K. The Si in the model is defined as a 527 μ m thick volume with a relative permittivity of ε{Si} = 11.7, which was determined through room temperature measurements on a high-resistivity float zone Si wafer sample at GSFC.
+The cross-slot dimensions are initially calculated from the desired bandpass peak wavelength ( $\lambda_0$ ).
+The cross-length, parameter K is approximately $\lambda_0/2$ , where $\lambda_0$ is the bandpass peak wavelength in the medium, which in this case is Si $(n{\text{Si}} = 3.42)$ [13,14].
+The estimated dimensions are then optimized using simulations to achieve the desired resolving power and maximum transmission.
+The metallization is modeled as a 300 nm thick layer with an effective bulk conductivity of $3.33 \times 10^7$ Siemens/m.
+The conductivity was determined from room temperature DC resistivity measurements made at Goddard Space Flight Center (GSFC) on previous filter samples fabricated with 300 nm gold for this project.
+After fabrication of the LVBFs, the actual room temperature conductivity of the filters is determined from DC resistivity measurements and used to properly determine the fabricated bandpass transmission profile.
+The cryogenic bulk conductivity is calculated using the measured DC residual resistivity ratio (RRR) of the metallization, which is the ratio of the electrical resistance of a metal at room temperature and 4.2 K. The Si in the model is defined as a 527 μm thick volume with a relative permittivity of $\epsilon{Si} = 11.7$ , which was determined through room temperature measurements on a high-resistivity float zone Si wafer sample at GSFC.
 Through simulations the Si dielectric loss was determined to be negligible.
-There is ~ 0.3 reflectance at each vacuum-Si interface, so we implemented quarter-wave AR coatings on both the metal-mesh side and on the back side of the filter to increase transmission.
-Since we use Parylene-C for the AR-coatings, the relative permittivity is set to ε{AR} = 2.6 and a quarter-wave layer is adopted for the thickness (= 3.72 μ m for $\lambda_0 = 24 \mu$ m), which provides a reasonable match between the silicon and vacuum [16].
-Simulations without the AR-coatings were performed to determine the cross-slot dimensions for a bandpass peak at 24 μ m.
-The dimensions were then scaled up to 36 μ m to span the full bandpass wavelength range of a LVBF that is 17 mm in length.
-The simulation optimized cross-slot dimensions for the bandpass peak at 24 μ m and scaled up cross-slot dimensions for the bandpass peak at 36 μ m are listed in Table 1.
+There is $\sim 0.3$ reflectance at each vacuum-Si interface, so we implemented quarter-wave AR coatings on both the metal-mesh side and on the back side of the filter to increase transmission.
+Since we use Parylene-C for the AR-coatings, the relative permittivity is set to $\epsilon{AR} = 2.6$ and a quarter-wave layer is adopted for the thickness (= $3.72 \ \mu m$ for $\lambda_0 = 24 \ \mu m$ ), which provides a reasonable match between the silicon and vacuum [16].
+Simulations without the AR coatings were performed to determine the cross-slot dimensions for a bandpass peak at 24 $\mu$ m.
+The dimensions were then scaled up to 36 $\mu$ m to span the full bandpass wavelength range of a LVBF that is 17 mm in length.
+The simulation optimized cross-slot dimensions for the bandpass peak at 24 μm and scaled up cross-slot dimensions for the bandpass peak at 36 μm are listed in Table 1.